Navin-Baliyase/invoice/README.md

 Let's say

-We created a model through rails generator
+#### We created a model through rails generator
-$rails g model User email password with generator it will generate a migration file under db/migrate/time_stamp_create_user.rb and when we run the migration an associated table will be created in our DB "users" with the columns passed as attributes.
+* $rails g model User email password
+* with generator it will generate a migration file under db/migrate/time_stamp_create_user.rb
+* And when we run the migration an associated table will be created in our DB "users" with the columns passed as attributes.
 By default incudes timestamp to maintain created_at and updated_at.

 Internally it calls the model_generator.rb file which uses a huge metaprogramming concepts and create the associated files.